Want to read our Public Art Policy

 The Public Art Policy informs presentations of public art, including temporary and permanent of public art.

 Permanent public art describes artworks that are commissioned, designed, fabricated and installed with the intent that they will exist in situ for an ongoing and indefinite period of time.
-These works are part of the municipality's Public Art Collection, which is maintained on an ongoing basis, and mapped and interpreted as part of Cultural Affairs’ public art education programs.
+These works are part of the municipality's Public Art Collection, which is maintained on an ongoing basis, and mapped and interpreted as part of HRM Culture and Events’ public art education programs.

 For more information on public art within the municipality contact: